edo-cnl/edo-playground/README.md

 # edo-playground
 Sparsed notebooks and other small projects

-1) experiment_lognormality_inversion_with_sample_mean.ipynb: This notebook investigates the possibility of doing hypothesis testing on a lognormal distribution.
+1) experiment_lognormal_1ttest_cox_method: This project replicates the result of an experiment on the effectiveness of the so called "Modified Cox Method" in running hypothesis testing on lognormally distributed data.